parsonsmatt/command-pattern/7-composing-commands.md

 Note:

 We can make this more generic by passing the specific canceller and subscriber in.
-This is sort of like dependency injection, but it's really just object composition.
+This is sort of like dependency injection or object composition.

 ```ruby